 Much of my field work in biology and zoology has been focused on various reptiles, particularly turtles.
 Here I hold a Striped Mud Turtle (Kinosternon baurii) from South Carolina.

 I have also worked on studying the Cumberland Slider (Trachemys scripta troostii), of which I have discovered more about their biology and natural history than what has previously been reported.
 I have been completing a multi-year study on these fascinating turtles.
+Some of this work was part of a recent study investigating the relationships of Trachemys scripta, which can be found on my publications page (or link to original paper).

 Some of my field work has been on other herps as well, including the largest salamander in the Americas, the Hellbender (Cryptobranchus alleganiensis), the individual pictured is from Tennessee.
+Be sure to check out a small publication a colleague and I did on Hellbenders in Tennessee on my publications page (PDF here).

 Zoology/Biology Field Work